 The cities of Beacon and Poughkeepsie and the Town of Red Hook have been certified as pro-housing communities by New York State Homes and Community Renewal.

-The cities of Beacon and Poughkeepsie unanimously adopted Good Cause Eviction laws.
+The cities of Beacon and Poughkeepsie and the Town of Fishkill have adopted Good Cause Eviction laws.
 While the specifics differ, Good Cause Eviction generally protects tenants from unreasonable rent increases and allows eviction only when tenants fail to pay rent or violate the terms of their leases.

-Poughkeepsie also adopted rent stabilization that would apply to about 17 percent of apartments; it has been challenged in court.
+Poughkeepsie also adopted rent stabilization that would apply to about 17 percent of apartments.
+In November a judge found problems with the study used to adopt stabilization.
+Watch for updates.

 The Town of Poughkeepsie appointed a Citizens Committee on Housing Affordability that meets monthly and is conducted a housing survey.
 Complete the survey here.